 Participants said they appreciated the opportunity to collaborate and learn from students around the world.

-“After the competition, a student from Hertie School of Governance [in Berlin] offered to connect me with a friend in the Netherlands who had a startup with a similar idea,” said Xinwei Gao.
-“During the happy hours, we also had a chance to chat with the dean from University of Tokyo [Toshiaki Iizuka MIA ’96], who is a SIPA alumnus, and students from other schools.”
+“After the competition, a student from Hertie School [in Berlin] offered to connect me with a friend in the Netherlands who had a startup with a similar idea,” said Xinwei Gao.
+“During the happy hours, we also had a chance to chat with the dean from the University of Tokyo [Toshiaki Iizuka MIA ’96], who is a SIPA alumnus, and students from other schools.”